 What products or ingredients should I be using for my skin type?

-There’s a reason skin care products cater to specific skin types, namely normal, oily, combination, sensitive, dry, aging and irritated skin.
+There’s a reason skin care products cater to specific skin types, namely normal, oily, combination, sensitive, dry, aging, and irritated skin.
 Therefore, the products or ingredients that work best for your best friend may be different than what works for you.
-Watch for these signs that your beauty products are actually bd for your skin.
-Joshua Zeichner, MD, director of Cosmetic and Clinical Research in Dermatology at Mount Sinai Hospital in New York City, recommends identifying your main skin issue and look for products that are appropriate for treating it.
+Watch for these signs that your beauty products are actually bad for your skin.
+Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City, recommends identifying your main skin issue and looking for products that are appropriate for treating it.
 For example, if you have dry or sensitive skin, look for fragrance-free, hydrating ingredients.
-If you suffer from oily skin or acne, look for ingredients like salicylic acid, which helps exfoliate dead cells and removes excess oil from the skin.
+If you have oily skin or acne, look for ingredients like salicylic acid, which helps exfoliate dead cells and removes excess oil from the skin.
 If you have mature or wrinkling skin, look for ingredients like retinol, growth factors, or peptides which promote healthy collagen production.
-For individuals with excess pigmentation or dark spots, he suggests looking for skin brightening botanicals or antioxidants like vitamin C and vitamin E. Don’t hesitate to ask your derm to help you determine which skin type you are.
+For individuals with excess pigmentation or dark spots, he suggests looking for skin-brightening botanicals or antioxidants like vitamin C and vitamin E. Don’t hesitate to ask your dermatologist which skin type you have.

 How often should I exfoliate?

-Believe it or not, the answer to this question will vary based upon a person’s individual skin type.
+The answer to this question will vary based upon a person’s individual skin type.
 “Some people can only handle exfoliating once a week while others need to every day,” explains Dr. Engelman.
-There are at least 10 signs that your exfoliating habits are out of whack.
 “I would suggest to start with once or twice a week and increase in frequency.”
-Based on the skin type, a dermatologist is going to recommend a physical or chemical exfoliant or mixture of both.
-For example, with oily skin, you’ll want to be careful to not strip the skin of natural oils and cause over production, yet work to wash away sebum build up.
-According to Dr. Engelman, chemical exfoliants are the best option for ridding the skin of dirt and grime and not causing irritation.
+Based on your skin type, a dermatologist will recommend a physical or chemical exfoliant or a mixture of both.
+For example, with oily skin, you’ll want to be careful not to strip the skin of natural oils and cause overproduction, yet work to wash away sebum build up.
+According to Dr. Engelman, chemical exfoliants are the best option for ridding the skin of dirt and grime while not causing irritation.
 She also recommends looking for cleansers with alpha hydroxy acids (AHAs), such as glycolic, salicylic and lactic acids.
 “These work to improve the skin tone and texture by weakening the lipids that bond the top layer together and revealing the healthy cells underneath,” she says.
 “They penetrate deep into the skin, unclog pores and prevent buildup that can lead to acne and inflammation.”

 For those with sensitive skin, she recommends using a brush or washcloth with your normal cleanser.
 “This makes it easy to control the abrasiveness based on the pressure you use, and you won’t have to worry about any ingredients you might be allergic to.”
-Do be wary of excessive exfoliation, however, which can breakdown the skin barrier and protect against harmful bacteria.
+Be wary of excessive exfoliation, however, which can break down the skin barrier that protects against harmful bacteria.
 Here are the best bed sheets for sensitive skin.

 What level SPF should I wear?

-The American Academy of Dermatology (AAD) currently recommends using a sunscreen with at least SPF 30, but most dermatologists recommend even higher.
-There are a lot of myths surrounding sunscreen, say dermatologists.
+The American Academy of Dermatology (AAD) recommends using a sunscreen with at least SPF 30, but most dermatologists recommend even higher.
 “When it comes to application, most people don’t apply as much sunscreen as they think they’re applying—and certainly don’t reapply as often as they should,” says Dr. Zeichner.
 “Starting with a higher SPF level to begin with is like an insurance policy to give us the best quality of protection for the longest period of time.”

 What do I do about skin discoloration?